Import products in Tweakwise

 </item>

-Adding attributes
+Adding Attributes

-Note: this field cannot not contain HTML.
+The attribute name.
+Note: This field cannot contain HTML.

-valuealphanumeric400The attribute value.
+The attribute value.

 <item>